Action For Humanity

+Over the years, AFH has expanded its operations to include a broad range of humanitarian activities, partnering with local and international organisations.

 The organisation has previously worked with Dr David Nott and Adam Kelwick.
-It's Chief Executive Officer is Othman Moqbel.
-The organisation's former Head of Communications and Marketing, Jessica Adams, was named Young Humanitarian Hero award in 2022 for a campaign she executed which secured the funding of 133 schools in Syria.
+Its Chief Executive Officer is Othman Moqbel.

 Through its subsidiary, Syria Relief, Action For Humanity has been a leading NGO advocating for the extension of UN Security Council mandated aid into Syria via crossborder.